aptonic/dropzone4-actions/YouTube Download Audio.dzbundle/yt-dlp/README.txt

 You can install yt-dlp using the binaries, pip or one using a third-party package manager.
 See the wiki for detailed instructions

-UPDATE

-You can use yt-dlp -U to update if you are using the release binaries

-If you installed with pip, simply re-run the same command that was used to install the program

-For other third-party package managers, see the wiki or refer their documentation

-There are currently two release channels for binaries, stable and nightly. stable is the default channel, and many of its changes have been tested by users of the nightly channel.
-The nightly channel has releases built after each push to the master branch, and will have the most recent fixes and additions, but also have more risk of regressions.
-They are available in their own repo.

-When using --update/-U, a release binary will only update to its current channel. --update-to CHANNEL can be used to switch to a different channel when a newer version is available. --update-to [CHANNEL@]TAG can also be used to upgrade or downgrade to specific tags from a channel.

-You may also use --update-to <repository> (<owner>/<repository>) to update to a channel on a completely different repository.
-Be careful with what repository you are updating to though, there is no verification done for binaries from different repositories.

-Example usage: * yt-dlp --update-to nightly change to nightly channel and update to its latest release * yt-dlp --update-to stable@2023.02.17 upgrade/downgrade to release to stable channel tag 2023.02.17 * yt-dlp --update-to 2023.01.06 upgrade/downgrade to tag 2023.01.06 if it exists on the current channel * yt-dlp --update-to example/yt-dlp@2023.03.01 upgrade/downgrade to the release from the example/yt-dlp repository, tag 2023.03.01

 RELEASE FILES